suzal16/DVMC/README.md

 # DVMC
- a computer virus, which helps developers to determine the security  competence and vulnerability of a system using python and C++
+ a computer virus, which helps developers to determine the security  competence and vulnerability of a system using python and fernet library